007 MAGAZINE - The World's Foremost James Bond Resource!

 The Hound Of The Baskervilles (1959) London Pavilion

 Despite Hammer being dismayed by the lenient certification, it opened up a larger audience for the film which went on to break the box-office record (then held by the 1954 Burt Lancaster/Gary Cooper Western Vera Cruz) at the London Pavilion in its first week in March 1959.
-The Hound Of The Baskervilles played for a month at United Artists’ flagship London Pavilion (as had the two Hammer Quatermass films), and then went on general release across the UK.
+The Hound Of The Baskervilles played for a month at United Artists’ flagship London Pavilion [pictured below] (as had the two Hammer Quatermass films), and then went on general release across the UK.
 Although a record-breaking hit in London, The Hound Of The Baskervilles did not replicate its box-office success upon general release in June/July 1959.

 The lack of an ‘X’ certificate, and the fact it was released during the hottest summer for many years, were two of the factors accounting for the lukewarm reception outside London.
 As a result no further Sherlock Holmes films followed from Hammer Studios.
 The Hound Of The Baskervilles was planned as the first in a series to star Sherlock Holmes aficionado Peter Cushing, who would continue to appear in many more memorable films for the studio before eventually reprising the role in a 1968 BBC Television series (which included a two-part adaptation of The Hound Of The Baskervilles), and later in a made-for-television film The Masks Of Death (1984), with John Mills as Watson.
 However, the most significant reason for the less than spectacular box-office receipts outside London was due to The Hound Of The Baskervilles being denied a general release on the Rank distribution circuit, which would have meant more engagements at larger ODEON and Gaumont cinemas in the UK.
 In early 1959 as a response to the continuing decline in cinema attendance, the Rank Organisation had restructured its exhibition operation and combined the best Gaumont and ODEON theatres into a new Rank release distribution circuit, and closed down many non-profitable cinemas.
 The remaining 234 cinemas then became part of a newly created Rank ‘National’ circuit.
-At the time there were two major release circuits in the UK - the Rank Circuit exhibited films in ODEON and Gaumont cinemas from 20th Century Fox, Paramount, Walt Disney, Columbia, Universal, United Artists and its own productions; whilst the rival ABC Circuit (which included Savoy and Regal cinemas) had access to to Warner Brothers, MGM and its own Associated British (ABPC) productions.
+At the time there were two major release circuits in the UK - the Rank Circuit exhibited films in ODEON and Gaumont cinemas from 20th Century Fox, Paramount, Walt Disney, Columbia, Universal, United Artists and its own productions; whilst the rival ABC Circuit (which included Savoy and Regal cinemas) had access to Warner Brothers, MGM and its own Associated British (ABPC) productions.

 Dr. No/The Hound Of The Baskervilles Colony Torquay 1964